Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/3511/

 ### How to use Missile Map
 This visualisation will show connected arcs on a map.
-Each arc is defined by two geographic points, and can have a color assigned.
+Each arc is defined by two geographic points, and can have a color assigned.<br>
 Additionally the arcs can be animated, with the pulsing animation being either at the start or the end of the arc.

 #### **Search and data formatting**